harriT16/Book_Inventory/README.md

 # Book_Inventory

-Book Inventory used vcpkg library
+Book Inventory used vcpkg library for converting json to C++ readable file